 An unstructured collection of various 'real world' sales advice.
-A bit old fashioned, very cheesy, reads almost like something that you'd find on the desk of a character in 'Glengarry Glen Ross'.
+Quite old fashioned, very cheesy, reads like something out of 'Glengarry Glen Ross'.
 Nevertheless... a good reminder of what sales is all about, and what the role and objectives of a salesperson—or anyone in the company who wants to increase revenue—should be.

 'The job of every employee is to help ring the cash register.
 The job of every employee is to keep the customers coming, and to keep the customers coming back.'